Google Isn’t Showing Structured Data For Your Posts : Here’s Why

 A featured snippet with appropriate schema markup looks like this:-

 The start ratings are shown along with the name of the reviewer.
-However, this isn’t limited to reviews, places, recipes, bio etc are also served as structured data.
+However, this isn’t limited to reviews.
+Places, recipes, bio, etc. are also served as structured data.

-Below mentioned are few reasons that may affect and deprive you of getting any structured data in your SERPs snippets.
+Below mentioned are a few reasons that may affect and deprive you of getting any structured data in your SERPs snippets.

 #1 You are using the wrong plugin.

 If you are using the author hreview plugin, the possibilities are you are screwing up the settings.
 Follow this up:-

 Step 1: Open your editor and write a new post

-Step 2: Enter accurate data
+Step 2: Enter accurate data.

 This will make sure you get appropriate results.
 Don’t use review by or reviewer words in the type section.
 It won’t work that way.

 Once you are done publishing the post, test your post with the structured data testing tool.
-This will indicate any error or warnings about your page.
+This will indicate any errors or warnings about your page.
 You can also seek a preview of your post in SERPs.

 #3 You don’t have enough review type posts

-A very vital sign of showing google you deserve stars in SERPs is by providing it with surplus relevant posts.
+A very vital sign of showing Google you deserve stars in SERPs is by providing it with surplus relevant posts.

-For instance, you cannot get the starts or any other schema mark-up output for your first post.
+For instance, you cannot get the starts or any other schema markup output for your first post.

 Don’t worry if your blog is fairly new.
-It will take time for google to render, analyze and justify your site completely.
+It will take time for Google to render, analyze and justify your site completely.
 Trust is built with time.

-Google focuses on serving its users the best experience and with providing it the proper data.
-Structured data is important for SEO and you shouldn’t neglect that.
+Google focuses on serving its users the best experience and providing it with the proper data.
+Structured data is important for SEO, and you shouldn’t neglect that.